AndersAndreen/BattleShip1/README.md

 # Battleship 1
-A siplified version of the classic game Battleship.
+A C# console version of the classic game Battleship, with some slightly simplified rules.

 Rules of the game:
 - Boats are randomly placed on a 11x7 grid by the program.